 Behavioral

-1. Students must interact collaboratively, responsibly and respectfully in the classroom, laboratory, clinical training sites, and all other professional settings.
+1. Students must interact collaboratively, responsibly, and respectfully in the classroom, lab, clinical training sites, and all other professional settings.

-2. Students must effectively manage time to meet multiple responsibilities across multiple roles.
+2. Students must effectively manage time to meet multiple responsibilities across multiple roles in a timely and respectful manner.

 3. Students must be able to advocate for their own needs in professional settings without being directly or indirectly aggressive.